A couple of days ago, I happened across a journal by AlexLehner in which she was featuring 3 pieces from up to 15 different DA members. fav.me/d53cx0z

 9. inezuu , from Malta has an incredible and original illustration style.
 Throughout themed drawing projects, fan art and surreal original work, her use of line and colour add energy and emotion to characters full of life and personality.

-10. Merlyn-Wood , has created some elegant, fantasy line drawings and coloured work - clean and intricate.
+10. Merlyn-Wooden , has created some elegant, fantasy line drawings and coloured work - clean and intricate.
 She also has a small collection of photographs which echo this attention to beautiful forms and carefully observed detail.

-11. luckytoyn has a scientific background, which perhaps shows itself in his analyitical approach to composition and light.
+11. AntoineRozel has a scientific background, which perhaps shows itself in his analyitical approach to composition and light.
 He has some incredibly vibrant watercolour landscapes and charming cat portraits, as well as beautiful black and white work.
 More recently, he has begun to experiment with abstraction.
 Check out his gallery to see where this takes him!